ilsani/sample-ldap-login/README.md

 Programs use Spring Framework, so more combination are allowed. (e.g it is also possible to overwrite only a single configuration parameter).
 See references for more details.

+When JAR program is running you could browse to `http://localhost:8080`.

 ## Default settings

 By default programs use settings defined in the _application.yml_ file embedded into the project (jar file).